aconstlink/twitch_irc_bot/README.md

 ### Option 1: Use your broadcaster account

-This means, the bot writes into the chat with your user name.
+This means, the bot will login and write into the chat with your user name.
 You need to fill the following data in the confidential file:
 - client_id
 - broadcaster_name